samardzicnenad/AndroidHackerati/README.md

 When the "CALCULATE!" button is clicked, the app deletes all of the existing records from the DB table, calculates a Fibonacci sequence; writes it to a DB and then reads it back and displays it to the user.
 This needless set of steps is performed every time in order to illustrate CRUD opperations in Android.

 DB platform is SQLite; DB name is 'HackeratiDB'; DB table name is 'fibonacci' and it has only one VARCHAR column named 'fib_no'.

+In order for app to be able to calculate any Fibonacci number and avoid type overflow, I cast Strings to BigIntegers, perform the addition and then cast the result back to String.